discretize/discretize-guides/builds/thief/power-daredevil/index.md

 | <Trait id="1702" size="big" disableText/> | Critical Strikes trait.
 Heals you with % of damage dealt, useful if you cant stay alive.|
 | <Trait id="2023" size="big" disableText/> | Daredevil trait.
 Healing and condition cleanse on evade.  |

-If no one in your party can boonrip when the <Instability name="No Pain No Gain "/> instability is present you can swap Deadly Arts for the Trickery line with the following traits:
+If no one in your party can boonrip when the <Instability name="No Pain, No Gain"/> instability is present you can swap Deadly Arts for the Trickery line with the following traits:
 <UnembossedTraits traits1="Trickery" traits1Id="44" traits1SelectedIds="1163,1277,1158"/>
 <Message>
 **Note: this is kind of a meme way to deal with the instability and there are better options!**